UKCloud/documentation/articles/vmware/vmw-how-manage-snapshot-protection.md

     Backup status information is updated daily on the UKCloud Portal by 1000, but typically within minutes of the close of the backup window.

+    > [!NOTE]
+    > If you remove a VM from backups, the status icon for the VM will display as a red cross until the end of the previously selected retention period.
+When the end of the retention period is reached, the status icon will change to the grey minus sign.

 ## Managing Snapshot Protection for a VDC

 You can specify a snapshot retention policy to apply to all the VMs in a VDC.
 You can apply the policy to all new VMs or to all new and existing VMs.

-1. Access the *My VMs* tab for your compute service.
+1. Access the **My VMs** tab for your compute service.

     For detailed steps for how to do this, see the first few steps in [Checking a VM's snapshot status](#checking-a-vms-snapshot-protection-status).